ACC-DataScience/2-multi-objective-bo/README.md

 > **Note:** In this assignment, we will be performing the optimization loop twice and have given the ax_client a unique name during the first part to differentiate it.

 To complete this problem, you are given access to a synthetic objective function that will be used as a proxy for real experimental observations called `measure_epoxy()`, which is stored in the `./utils.py` file.
-This function takes in six variables: `E_A`, `E_B`, `E_C`, `A_A`, `A_B`, `A_C` and returns the measured tensile strenght and glass transition temperature of the epoxy.
+This function takes in six variables: `E_A`, `E_B`, `E_C`, `A_A`, `A_B`, `A_C` and returns the measured tensile strength and glass transition temperature of the epoxy.
 These are the parameters you should specify when setting up your optimization problem.

 #### **TASK B:** Report solutions that maximize each individual objective.

-Now that you have completed the optimization, you can visuaize the pareto optimal solutions using the visualization tools provided in Honegumi.
-Note that indiviual objectives are maximized at either end of the pareto front.
+Now that you have completed the optimization, you can visualize the pareto optimal solutions using the visualization tools provided in Honegumi.
+Note that individual objectives are maximized at either end of the pareto front.
 Assign the parameters for the solution with the highest strength value as a dictionary to a variable named `max_strength_params` and the parameters for the solution with the highest glass